Police Service of Northern Ireland: Policies

 In September 2006 it was confirmed that Assistant Chief Constable Judith Gillespie approved the PSNI policy of using children as informants including in exceptional circumstances to inform on their own family, but not their parents.
 The document added safeguards including having a parent or "appropriate adult" present at meetings between juveniles and their handler.
 It also stressed a child's welfare should be paramount when considering the controversial tactics and required that any risk had been properly explained to them and a risk assessment completed.

-Structure

-As of April 2023, the PSNI is structured with the following departments: